Abacus IP offers you in-depth expertise in Cambodian intellectual property and consistent professionalism.

 International Trademark Association, Legislation & Regulation Committee, Former Member

 David Haskel is a partner of Abacus IP.
 A member of the State Bar of California, David maintains a broad practice across all areas of intellectual property in Cambodia.

 Prior to founding Abacus IP, David served as managing partner of a leading Cambodia law firm in Phnom Penh, representing clients in a wide range of commercial and IP matters.
 He has further legal experience with law firms in Silicon Valley, San Francisco and Berlin.
 Before entering the legal profession, David worked as a research associate with a non-partisan think tank in San Francisco.

 David holds a Juris Doctor from the University of California, Berkeley, with a specialization in law and technology, as well as a Bachelor of Arts in political economy from the same institution.
 Having also studied at Sciences Po in Paris and Tsinghua University in Beijing, he speaks English, French, German and Mandarin.

-International Trademark Association, Brands & Innovation Committee Member
+International Trademark Association, Brands & Innovation, Former Committee Member

 California Bar Association